Bighorn River Resort Tax FAQs

 We aim to provide clear and concise information about the tax and its potential impact on our area.
 Contact us if you have any questions.

 A Resort Tax is a tool created by the State of Montana to help communities mitigate the effects of tourism on their communities.
 It is a sales tax collected against the sale of tourism activities.
-This is not a tax collected against businesses but a sales tax collected from visitors to our area that use our services.
-The tax collected within a designated Resort Area District, by the people that conduct business there, comes directly back to that District, to be distributed via a local, elected board on community projects.
+This is not a tax collected against businesses, but a sales tax collected from visitors to our area that use our services.
+The tax collected within a designated Resort Area District (RAD), by the people that conduct business there, and those funds come directly back to that District, to be distributed by a local, elected Board on community projects.

 How can the Resort Tax be used?